LibreShark/sharkdumps/n64-gbhunter.md

 # N64 GB Hunter

-_GB Hunter and Game Buster are country-specific brand names for the exact same hardware._
+_GB Hunter and Game Booster are country-specific brand names for the exact same hardware._

 ## GB Hunter